Let's lift the hood and check out the engine that makes the World Wide Web run.

 - Information on your nameservers are known as DNS Records.

 Remember, websites live at an IP Address.
 This is a string of numbers, (ex.
-220.127.116.11).
-A URL is simply a translation that provides humans with an easy way to remember where a website lives.
-It is important to remember however, not all websites can be accessed by their IP address.
-This can be due to security, or other reasons.
+18.104.22.168) that locates a specific computer (or "host") on the Internet.
+A domain name is simply a translation that provides humans with an easy way to remember where a website lives.

 Other DNS Info